microsoft/Azure-Advanced-Threat-Protection/README.md

 # About
 This repository is for [Azure ATP](https://aka.ms/aatp).
+This repository hosts multiple projects, each solving a specific use-case.
+If a workaround is no longer required, we will state that and point you to the official product documentation.

 # Projects
-* [Auditing](Auditing/README.md)): Useful to ensure the Domain Controllers have the required Advanced Audit Policy settings to maximize the return of investment for Azure ATP.
+* [Auditing](Auditing/README.md): Useful to ensure the Domain Controllers have the required Advanced Audit Policy settings to maximize the return of investment for Azure ATP.

 # Contributing